 Realistically, Rwanda can be visited at any time of the year for a gorilla safari.
-The best time to go to Rwanda is from mid-May to mid-October, this is the long dry season and has perfect conditions for tracking gorillas.
+The best time visit Rwanda is from mid-May to mid-October, this is the long dry season and has perfect conditions for tracking gorillas.

 There are four seasons to consider when planning your Rwanda safari, however the weather is fairly temperate and favours travel year round, thanks to its compact size, proximity to the equator and high altitude, which gives it a fresh highland feel and consistent temperature.
 The average daytime temperature is around 30°C or 86°F. The capital of Kigali enjoys an average temperature of 21°C or 70°F as you cna see from the weather chart below.

 Find out more about travelling to Rwanda with our practical planning FAQs.

 Rwanda Weather Chart & Best Time To Go

 The above bar is a quick reference when to go guide for Rwanda holidays showing the best and worst times to go.
 As referenced above, you can actually track gorillas year round in Rwanda, however you will want to bear in mind that the rainier months will make tracking more difficult with muddy conditions.

 This is Rwanda’s long rain season, and it can be unrelenting, which is particularly marked in the mountainous regions.
 Gorilla tracking is less suited to this period, although if you are looking to track the chimpanzees in the Nyungwe area this can be an optimum time, as the figs and fruits within the forest ripen and they tend to see seen lower down in the trees eating, are more stationary and also seen in larger groups.